016 – Why Ikigai Is The Most Honourable and Rewarding Thing One Can Do

 How do we know we have found ikigai?

-For Yohei, you will feel it when you find it.
-His take on purpose and ikigai is that he believes that humans are inherently social creatures.
-Yohei states that today, we have multiple tribes, and within that tribe, all of us have a character that we embody.
-And he thinks that looking for that role within your tribe is a hack on finding ikigai, because it gives you a sense of purpose within that tribe or community.
-Everyone has their own role or purpose in a community.
+You will feel ikigai when you find it.
+Yohei’s take on purpose and ikigai is that he believes that humans are inherently social creatures, today, we have multiple tribes, and within that tribe, all of us have a character that we embody.
+He thinks that looking for that role within your tribe is a hack on finding ikigai, because it gives you a sense of purpose within that tribe or community.

 The importance of finding your role